E. Chambré Hardman: Later years

 In 1965/6, Hardman officially retired, but did continue to work by taking portraits for small commissions and even taking evening classes for the Army.
 He also continued with some landscape photography, but employed only part-time staff as the fashion for formal photography was in decline.
 The contents of his house suffered increasing neglect, along with several pipe-bursts, causing chaos in many rooms in the property.

 In 1969, Margaret took the photograph of Chambré Hardman behind his Rolleiflex camera, in collar and tie, and trilby hat.
 Early in 1969 Margaret Hardman died of cancer.
 Hardman not only lost his wife, but his business partner, photographic companion and a very skilful darkroom printer.
 Following her death, Hardman himself declined, so much so that he came to the attention of Liverpool's Social Services department.
 He became a recluse and worked less, but did continue to send exhibition prints to the London Salon.

 In March 1975, an exhibition of Hardman's work entitled "Fifty Years of Photography" was displayed at the University of Liverpool.
 A year later Lancashire Life magazine included an article and profile of Hardman, in which he was described as selling negatives from his collection to Liverpool's local history archive.
 Liverpool Daily Post had recorded "140,000 negs. from 1925 handed over to Central Library".

 By 1979, Hardman made few excursions out of his home and found increasing difficulty in walking and suffering a fall.
 When Peter Hagerty, director of Liverpool's Open Eye Gallery, visited him he said of the experience:

 Hardman accepted Hagerty's suggestion that he should set up a trust, subsequently deciding to bequeath the bulk of his estate.
 Exhibitions and articles of Hardman's work continued to be presented throughout the 1980s and he was made an Honorary Fellow of the Royal Photographic Society.
 Throughout the decade exhibitions of Hardman's work continued, while he suffered long stays in hospital.

-On 2 April 1988, Hardman died at Sefton General Hospital in Liverpool.
+On 2 April 1988, Hardman died at Sefton General Hospital, Liverpool, and was cremated on 11 April 1988 at Springwood Crematorium, Liverpool.
 His house and studio, at 59 Rodney Street, were taken over by the E. Chambré Hardman Trust to conserve his work, which was later transferred to the National Trust.